Joothika/RapidGym/README.md

 <h1>Rapid Gym</h1>
 <p>This is a nice gymnastic webpage with mobile friendly view such as a user can choose workout based on target body part and filter out of three options like equipment based search, muscle based search and also user prefernece search.
-The one new feature is youtube video recommendation based on the search results.
+The one new feature integrated which is youtube video recommendation based on the search results.
 Also related musucle group exercises and body part exercises.</p>
 <h1>API View</h1>
 <h5>Exercise DB API</h5>
 <p>A database API containing 1300+ exercises with body part, target muscle equipment necessary, and a form and follow-through animation.
 If you wanna to checkout the documentation <a href="https://v2.exercisedb.io/docs">click here</a></p>